Amantini1997/FromUbuntu/AIP/Lecture1.md

 ## GraphPlan (video 3 week 5)

 A **GraphPlan** is pretty similar to the RPG, in fact, RPG is a simplification of the GraphPlan.
-The main difference is that RPG uses **delete relaxation**, that is, fact are never deleted.
+The main difference is that RPG uses **delete relaxation**, that is, facts are never deleted.

 In a GraphPlan, as the fact deletion is taken into account, from an action layers there are two types of lines leading to the next fact layer:
 - The standard straight black lines, indicating addition;